Farbod-Parkhooi/auto-polybius/README.md

-# auto-polybius
+# Polybius Square
-Polybius is a model of encoding.
+The Polybius Square is a cryptography method, (READ WIKIS FOR MORE INFORMATION)...